-Explore the Layers of Santa Cecilia in Trastevere Basilica
+Explore the layers of Santa Cecilia in Trastevere Basilica

 Often neglected because it’s on the other side of Viale Trastevere, so not directly in the tourist heart of the district, this is a truly fascinating church and historic landmark.

 Devoted to Santa Cecilia, the saint patron of the music, below modern-day street level is a gorgeous Byzantine crypt decorated with a forest of pillars and arches.
-Going down another level, you can walk in a wealthy domus home and an insula from ancient Roman times.
+Going down another level, you can walk into a wealthy domus home and an insula from ancient Roman times.

 Even though one of the least-visited churches, it is absolutely worth including in your itinerary for Rome in 4 days.
 It won’t take you more than one hour or an hour and a half, it’s easy to reach, and it’s a historical treasure trove.

 Plus, after this visit, you can enjoy an exquisite lunch at the nearby traditional Roman restaurant Da Enzo al 29 (Via Vascellari 29).

 Discover the Alleys of the Jewish Ghetto

 One of Europe’s oldest Jewish Quarter (only Venice one is older), this is an interesting neighborhood worth you are including in your 4-day Rome itinerary.
 You can get there very easily on foot from Trastevere crossing the Ponte Garibaldi bridge or with an easy stroll from Largo Argentina.